madrob-beast/eurobench_benchmarking_software/README.md

 catkin_make
 ```

-You should create an output directory to store benchmark results.
-The default location is `~/eurobench_output`, and can be configured in `config/general.yaml`.
+Note: The default output directory is `~/eurobench_output`, and can be configured in `config/general.yaml`.

 ## Running benchmarks

 Start the benchmark core in either MADROB or BEAST mode:
 ```
-roslaunch eurobench_benchmark_core madrob.launch
+roslaunch eurobench_benchmark_core madrob_all.launch
 OR
-roslaunch eurobench_benchmark_core beast.launch
+roslaunch eurobench_benchmark_core beast_all.launch
 ```

 Use the GUI to select the current robot, the benchmark to run, and specific settings for either the MADROB or BEAST environment.